mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 between the various Vargr states present, making contact with them and establishing allegiances when possible.
-Naval officers who negotiated well and were seen to be of ‘high charisma’ successfully recruited many of these small polities and colonies, especially those that were oppressed by larger Vargr states or bands of corsairs.
+Naval officers who negotiated well and were seen to be of 'high charisma' successfully recruited many of these small polities and colonies, especially those that were oppressed by larger Vargr states or bands of corsairs.
 These Vargr served as translators